givenm/maskingapp/README.md

 # maskingapp
-Java app that uses reflection to masking values in variables and produces a String result
+Java app that uses reflection to maskg values in variables and produces a String result